Jestzer/Options.File.Checker/README.md

 - I _think_ it's possible in the options file to specify new entries (ex: INCLUDE MATLAB USER rob) without creating a line break.
 This program does not support this type of formatting and probably never will.

 To do:
+- Add version number to UI.
-- Make icon look nicer
+- Make icon look nicer.
 - Remove case sensitivity for key=
 - Redo logic for getting the license number.
 - Redo logic for DAEMON line to _not_ use lineParts since it's a mess (even if it works.)
 This will more easily allow for line breaks to be supported.